Please click the picture to see the full list of the 2020 Pedagogical Fellows.

 - evidence of continuing professional development as instructors

 - genuine interest in learning more about pedagogy

-Applicants need to know that being a Fellow requires a year-long commitment.
+Applicants need to know that being a Fellow requires a year-long commitment, from January through December starting in the Winter quarter and ending in the Fall quarter.
 Throughout the appointment, Fellows participate in the following courses and activities:

 Winter Quarter: University Studies 390A